deltafi/deltafi/deltafi-docs/public/docs/getting-started/cluster.md

 ## Installation Instructions

-To execute a singlestep install of the latest released version of DeltaFi in a self contained KinD (Kubernetes in Docker) cluster:
+To execute a singlestep install of the latest released version of DeltaFi in a self-contained KinD (Kubernetes in Docker) cluster:

 ```bash
 curl -fsSL https://gitlab.com/deltafi/installer/-/raw/main/kind-install.sh > kind-install.sh